juriadams/league-toolkit/README.md

 ## License

-This project is licensed under the Apache-2.0 License - See the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the Apache-2.0 License - See the [LICENSE.md](LICENSE.md) file for details.

 ## Editing